Ron Howard: Additional acting roles

 In 1974, Howard guest-starred as Seth Turner, the best friend of Jason Walton (Jon Walmsley), in The Waltons episode, "The Gift".
 Featured in the cast as Dr. McIvers is Ron Howard's father Rance Howard.
 In 1976, Howard starred alongside John Wayne and Lauren Bacall in Don Siegel's The Shootist, the story of a Western gunfighter dying of cancer.
-The movie was Wayne's last although it's not true that he had cancer during the shooting of the picture; Wayne died three years later.
+(The movie was Wayne's last.)